loseyco/revshareracing/README.md

 ## 📋 **Project Overview**

-GridPass Commander V4 is a complete rebuild with clean architecture, professional organization, and comprehensive documentation.
+Rev Share Racing is a complete rebuild with clean architecture, professional organization, and comprehensive documentation.

 **Key Principles:**
 - ✅ Clean separation of concerns